-Avoid sick and dead birds when out and about over Easter
+Avoid sick and dead birds when out and about over the Summer

-As the weather gets warmer and people begin to spend more time outdoors in the coming weeks, the HSE is reminding people not to handle or touch sick or dead wild birds to protect themselves from bird flu.
+During the summer holidays, the HSE is reminding people not to handle or touch sick or dead wild birds or mammals in order to protect themselves from bird flu.

-Transmission of bird flu viruses to humans are rare events.
-Thankfully, to date, no bird flu virus infection causing illness was observed in the EU/EEA countries.
-But infection could occur and has been reported in other countries.
+The European Centre for Disease Prevention and Control’s (ECDC) assessment of the risk of bird flu to the human population is considered low and the risk of infection for those occupationally or otherwise exposed to birds or mammals (wild or domesticated) infected with avian influenza is considered low-to-moderate.
 People at risk are mainly those in direct contact/handling diseased birds or poultry, or their carcasses (e.g. farmers, veterinarians and labourers involved in the culling and rendering), as well as those exposed to contaminated environments.

 Anyone who comes across dead or sick wild birds can notify the Department of Agriculture, Food and the Marine via the Avian Check App or call the Avian Influenza Helpline Number (076) 1064403 or 1850 2000456 (outside of normal office hours).